Why I Chose to Study in Bangalore, India

 Last year, I studied abroad in the Czech Republic for three weeks.
 Prague’s literary history attracted me, since I fell in love with Franz Kafka’s writing in high school.
 I enjoyed studying abroad so much, that once I returned, I wanted to travel again.
 However, this time, I sought out a longer commitment: an entire semester.
 Soon enough, I stumbled upon my school’s India program.

 India is different from a European country.
-That’s why I chose it.
+That’s why I chose to study in Bangalore.

 India is different from a European country.
 That’s why I chose it.
 While I adored medieval architecture and delicious beer, I still found great comfort in westernization.
 I could easily find an H&M nearby.
 Most shopkeepers spoke proficient English.
 American musicians toured in the city.
 Things are not so familiar in India as they were in the Czech Republic.
 I’m advised to cover my shoulders in public.
 I avoid drinking tap water and the Internet connection is unreliable.